membrane-io/docs/src/content/docs/features/timers.md

 To set up a timer, navigate to the Navigator panel, click on any program, find the [action](/concepts/schema#actions) you want to run, and click the clock icon to configure when the program should run.
 Right click a timer to delete.

-In this video, we add a cron timer, delete it, then add a delay and observe it firing.
+Example: add a cron, delete it, then add a delay and observe it firing.

-<video src="/cloud-assets/timers.mp4" muted autoplay loop></video>
+<video src="/cloud-assets/timers.mp4" muted autoplay controls></video>

 ## Setting timers in code